CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_ibm/module1-5/module1-5.md

 ## View Inactive Actions

 - **(a)** On the left menu, select “Actions”.
 - **(b)** Under All items, select “Created by you”.
 On the right side under status, view the red circle on “NeuralSeek search”.
+At this stage, the circle is red because the integrations are added, but not yet connected to the underlying extension.
 - **(c)** Open the action, click “NeuralSeek search”.

 ![image1.5.7](images/image1.5.7.png)